-the truthfulness, accuracy, or validity of that document.
-State of California County of Riverside Subscribed and sworn to (or affirmed) before me on this 4 day of April 20 24 by Jose Alejandio Braicovich proved to me on the basis of satisfactory evidence to be the person(s) who appeared before me.
-C L KINTER COMM. #2373474 NOTARY PUBLIC - CALIFORNIA RIVERSIDE COUNTY.
-My Comm.
-Expired SEPTEMBER 02, 2025 Signature (Seal) OPTIONAL INFORMATION INSTRUCTIONS The wording of all Jurats completed in California after January 1, 2015 must be in the as set forth within this Jurat.
-There are no exceptions, if a Jurat to be completed do
+the truthfulness, accuracy, or validity of of that document.
+State of California County of Riverside , Subscribed and sworn to (or affirmed) 20 24 by Tose Alejano before me on this 4 day of April 3 ory evidence to be the person(s) who appeared Signature Signature COMM. #2373474 NOTARY PUBLIC - CALIFORNIA RIVERSIDE COUNTY My Comm.
+Expiret SEPTEMBER 02, 2025 (Seal) OPTIONAL INFORMATION INSTRUCTIONS The wording of all Jurats completed in California after January 1, 2015 must be in the as set forth within this Jurat.
+There are no exceptions.
+If a Jurat to be completed do follow this form, the notary must correct the verbiage by using a jurat stamp contains